Nigerian Foods That Increase Breast Milk Supply

 Known globally as brown rice, locally grown Ofada /Abakaliki Rice is an effective addition to your diet as a nursing mother because it contains a variety nutrients like minerals, vitamin B and E. It also contains hormonal stimulants that help to improve lactation and increase breast milk production.

 If you’re also planning to lose that persistent baby fat, you should definitely switch white rice for a well prepared bowl of ofada rice and sauce.

-Garlic has been known to help improve the immune system but do you know that it can also help improve breast milk production?
+Garlic is popular for improving the immune system but do you know that it can also help improve breast milk production?
 Commonly used as a seasoning or spice in traditional cooking, garlic has a rich supply of enzymes, vitamins and minerals that help improve milk production.

-Breast milk is essentially made up of water, so staying hydrated is compulsory for boosting your breast milk production.
+Breast milk is essentially made up of water.
+Therefore, staying hydrated is crucial to breast milk production.
 And what better way to stay hydrated than to drink lots of water?